vuejs/test-utils/docs/guide/advanced/stubs-shallow-mount.md

 # Stubs and Shallow Mount

-Vue Test Utils provides some advanced features for _stubbing_ components.
-A _stub_ is where you replace an existing implementation of a custom component with a dummy component that doesn't do anything at all, which can simplify an otherwise complex test.
+Vue Test Utils provides some advanced features for _stubbing_ components and directives.
+A _stub_ is where you replace an existing implementation of a custom component or directive with a dummy one that doesn't do anything at all, which can simplify an otherwise complex test.
 Let's see an example.

 ## Stubbing a single child component